 Also, Tylenol should NOT be given every chance you or your child’s fever spikes.
 Fevers are the body’s way of killing the virus, you may be prolonging it by giving this to them.
 Instead, may I suggest a TBSP of raw honey.
 Now if the temp climbs over 107 degrees, then give the child something to break the fever.
 If you are giving the child Catnip tea ( I tell you how to make this on my Catnip page), this shouldn’t happen.
 If it does you will need to administer as 107.5 degrees starts to cause brain damage.

 Diet is extremely important to not getting sick in the first place.
-Avoiding non-organic foods and GMO’s will strengthen your immune system as both damage it by attacking your digestive system with glyphosate and pesticides.
-Another thing to keep in mind is to up the organic fruit intake (especially blueberries) during illness and soups as this ups your Vitamin C, antioxidants, and other important cancer and disease fighting nutrients as well.
+Avoiding non-organic foods and GMO’s will strengthen your immune system as both damages it by attacking your digestive system with glyphosate and pesticides.
+Another thing to keep in mind is to up the organic fruit intake (especially blueberries) during illness and soups as this ups your Vitamin C, antioxidants, and other important cancer and disease-fighting nutrients as well.
 Chicken soup (dubbed the Jewish penicillin) is excellent as well.
 Studies have shown that chicken soup may help you to clear nasal congestion and has a mild anti-inflammatory effect that can help ease cold symptoms.
 It is packed with electrolytes and easy on the digestive system during illness.

 Let me know if you have any questions!
 Here’s to your Health this cold and flu season!